rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/jupyter_login.md

 ### Installation

 1. Install the latest version of Jupyter from PyPi using pip: `pip install notebook`.
-The "notebook" package is the core application and is the one whose version number is referenced.
+The "notebook" package is the core application and is the one whose version number is used as the Jupyter version number referred to in this document.
-1. Start Jupyter using `jupyter notebook`, new installs will randomly generate an authentication token and open the browser with it
+1. Start Jupyter using `jupyter notebook`
+    * New installs will randomly generate an authentication token and open the browser with it
-1. As of [version 5.3][2], the user will be prompted to set a password the first time they open the UI
+    * As of [version 5.3][2], the user will be prompted to set a password the first time they open the UI
 1. With the password set, the module can be tested

 ## Verification Steps